-Nearly every organization has times when they need to reimburse employees for expenses.
-Whether the expense is for office supplies, a business dinner, travel to an expo, or healthcare, it's important to understand the different types of employee reimbursement and how to account for them.
+Nearly every organization has times when they need to reimburse employee expenses.
+Whether it’s for office supplies, moving expenses, travel to an expo, or even health and wellness, it's important to understand the different types of employee reimbursement and how to account for them.

 - Education or training